UPDATED 30 Dec 2022 due to new information

 - Oddly enough, Martin McGraw I appears on the tax list on April 17, the same date as minister Benjamin Grigsby, second pastor of the Old Stone Presbyterian Church in Lewisburg.
 Grigsby lived in what is called the Manse or the Stone Manse at Caldwell, WV and it was he who presided over the nuptials of Anthony McGraw and Betsy Brian in 1796 as well as John McGraw and Sally Anderson in 1799.
 My conclusion is that the McGraws and Grigsby were likely neighbors.

-2. Two of Martin McGraw I’s sons, my ancestor Martin McGraw Jr, and John McGraw who married Sally Anderson, gave their birthplaces as Pennsylvania in the 1850 Virginia Censuses in the respective counties in which they resided:
+3. In the 1850 Federal Census of Virginia, two of Martin Sr’s sons, my ancestor Martin McGraw Jr, and John McGraw who married Sally Anderson, gave their birthplaces as Pennsylvania in the in the respective counties in which they resided:

 1. Whether Martin McGraw of Wheatfield Township, Westmoreland County, PA (1786, 1789, 1798) is my ancestor is highly speculative.
 I believe, without proof, that he is the same Martin McGraw of Hopewell Township, Bedford County, PA (1775-1786) who found himself in the newly formed Westmoreland County after it was formed in 1773 from part of Bedford.
 Then there is the issue of him appearing in the tax list of Westmoreland County, PA in 1798, two years after Martin McGraw I (the bonafide ancestor) is listed in the tax list of Greenbrier County, West Virginia.